 Getting to Yes emphasizes the importance of planning.
 Each party’s interests must be understood regarding the various issues that arise.
 This planning begins to create the knowledge necessary to make value tradeoffs later as positions evolve.
 At the bargaining table, displaying sensitivity to other parties’ interests is one way to foster constructive relationships.
 Be hard on the issues, not the people.

 In an RFP, the solicitation initially frames the issues and interests.
 Ideally, sound market research has been used to identify supplier interests.
-While face-to-face negotiations require strategic decisions about what information to disclose and when, the competitive RFP should be transparent regarding the government's interests.
-The specifications and statement of work define the issues for potential offerors.
-The RFP's evaluation criteria explicitly disclose the government’s interests using evaluation factors and their relative importance.
-And one of the overarching, mutual interests in an RFP is achieving a contractual relationship that is unambiguous.
+While face-to-face negotiations require strategic decisions about what information to disclose and

 The exchange of information, however, may be the most notable difference between a traditional negotiation and a competitive RFP.
 Face-to-face, traditional negotiations—contract disputes are an example—give parties the freedom to strategically plan the exchange of information, even what and when questions are asked.
 Competitive negotiation in RFPs has those opportunities, but they have to align with government interests of fairness.